FUTURES & SECTION 1256 CONTRACTS

 Traders can also take advantage of options on futures in order to diversify, hedge other positions, or perhaps trade in the futures markets at less cost.

 Options on futures are typically much like equity options, allowing the holder rights to buy or sell a specific futures contract at a given strike price on or before the expiration date.
 Traders often use the same strategies as well.
-However, most options on futures are cash settled, and also tend to be European-style – meaning they cannot be exercised early.
+However, most options on futures are cash-settled, and also tend to be European-style – meaning they cannot be exercised early.

 How Futures are Taxed